The European Scientific Diving Panel

 News and Events (visit ESDP website)

-- For the 22nd ESDP meeting, delegates will participate via videoconference on the 13th May 2019, 10:00 to 16:00.
-The virtual room will be in Germany, managed by P. Fischer.
-A test session will be organized some days before.
+- For the 22nd ESDP meeting, delegates have been participating via video-conference on the 13th May 2019, 10:00 to 16:00.
+The virtual room was in Germany, managed by P. Fischer.

 - 20th ESDP Meeting, 4th May 2018, Stockholm, Sweden [ESDP became a panel of the MARSnetwork].